 Firstly, work out what you HAVE to spend money on.
-Accomodation, transport, flights (although I normally don't put flights into my expenses), and any tours that you can't not do (day tours, etc).
-I never calculate it perfectly (although you're more than welcome to), I will just average out the price of the hostels (so if the hostels you've booked range from €10 - €15, I usually calculate it around €12.50), I will then work out how much the major transport is going to cost, which includes ferries, coaches, trains, etc. Lastly I will add on any tours I want to do so I have money saved for them.
+Accommodation, transport, flights (although I normally don't put flights into my expenses), and any tours that you can't not do (day tours, etc).
+I never calculate it perfectly (although you're more than welcome to), I will just average out the price of the hostels (so if the hostels you've booked range from €10 - €15, I usually calculate it around €12.50), I will then work out how much the major transport is going to cost, which includes ferries, coaches, trains, etc - I don't include the initial flights as that's shouldn't impact my daily budget.
+Lastly I will add on any tours I want to do so I have money saved for them.

 If I was going to Croatia for a week, this is what my expenses would look like.